AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 - the direction of message passing, BERT fully-connected, GPT causal broadcasting

 ## GPT inference optimization techniques
+After the debut of GPT models, a variety of optimization techniques have been proposed to improve the efficiency and performance of GPT inference.
+If we look closely at these techniques from the theory's perspective, they can be generally categorized into two groups:
+1. Techniques that optimize the message passing mechanism without altering the IDR representation.
+2. Techniques that modify the IDR representation to a lossy but acceptable form in exchange for improved efficiency.

 ## CoT
 If we view one IDR as a unit of intelligence.